An Inexact Variable Metric Proximal Gradient-subgradient Algorithm for a Class of Fractional Optimization Problems: Introduction

-Although the aforementioned proximal algorithms (e.g., PGSA, ePSA, PGSA\_BE) provide efficient approaches for solving problem \eqref{mainpro}, their practical implementation requires computing an exact solution to the associated subproblem.
-This, in turn, relies on the availability of a closed-form solution to the subproblem, which may not be realistic or may be computationally expensive in many applications (e.g., the constrained $\ell_1/\ell_2$ sparse optimization problem in Section \ref{sec-num-l12cso}), thereby limiting the applicability of these proximal algorithms.
-To overcome this inadequacy, it is desirable to allow for approximate solutions to the subproblem with progressively improving accuracy, while ensuring that the associated error criterion remains practically verifiable.
-However, to our knowledge, research on inexact proximal algorithms for solving the fractional optimization problem \eqref{mainpro} remains unexplored.
+Although the aforementioned proximal algorithms (e.g., PGSA, ePSA, PGSA\_BE) provide efficient approaches for solving problem \eqref{mainpro}, they all require computing an \textit{exact} solution to the associated subproblem within their algorithmic frameworks.
+This, in turn, requires either a closed-form solution or an inner solver that computes a highly accurate solution, which is often unrealistic or computationally expensive in many applications, thereby limiting the applicability of these proximal algorithms.
+To overcome this inadequacy, it is desirable to allow for approximate subproblem solutions with progressively improving accuracy, while ensuring that the associated error criterion remains practically verifiable.
+However, to the best of our knowledge, research on inexact proximal algorithms for solving the fractional optimization problem \eqref{mainpro} remains largely unexplored.
+This gap is particularly relevant when the subproblem must be solved by an iterative method, as in the constrained $\ell_1/\ell_2$ sparse optimization problem considered in Section \ref{sec-num-l12cso}.

-In this paper, we attempt to bridge this gap by developing an inexact variable metric proximal gradient-subgradient algorithm for solving problem \eqref{mainpro}.
-Specifically, as presented in Section \ref{sec-iVPGSA}, our inexact proximal algorithm relaxes the requirement of an exact solution to the subproblem by introducing a flexible inexact condition \eqref{inexcondH-x} and its associated error criterion \eqref{stopcritH-x}, which are well-defined and verifiable for many problems; see two test examples in Section \ref{sec-num}.
-Additionally, inspired by recent advances in the variable metric proximal gradient method (see, e.g., \cite{bpr2016variable,s2017variable,zpl2024vmipg}), we incorporate a variable metric proximal term into our inexact algorithmic framework to enhance its adaptability.
-By appropriately selecting a variable metric, our algorithm can better exploit the inherent geometry and structure of the problem, potentially leading to a more tractable subproblem that can be efficiently solved by a second-order method; see the test example in Section \ref{sec-num-l12cso} for more details.
+To address the lack of inexact proximal algorithms for solving the fractional optimization problem \eqref{mainpro}, in this paper, we develop an inexact variable metric proximal gradient-subgradient algorithm (iVPGSA).
+Specifically, as presented in Section \ref{sec-iVPGSA}, our inexact proximal algorithm relaxes the requirement of an exact solution to the subproblem by introducing a flexible inexact condition \eqref{inexcondH-x} and its associated error criterion \eqref{stopcritH-x}, which are well-defined and practically verifiable in the two test examples considered in Section \ref{sec-num}.
+Moreover, inspired by recent advances in the variable metric proximal gradient method (see, e.g., \cite{bpr2016variable,s2017variable,zpl2024vmipg}), we incorporate a variable metric proximal term into our inexact algorithmic framework to enhance its adaptability.
+A suitable choice of the variable metric allows the algorithm to exploit problem structure and may yield a more tractable subproblem that can be efficiently solved by a second-order method; see the test example in Section \ref{sec-num-l12cso} for more details.